spectrocloud/librarium/packages/docs/content/12-enterprise-version/01-deploying-the-platform-installer.md

         * Pod CIDR: Optional - provide an IP range exclusive to pods.
 This range should be different to prevent an overlap with your network CIDR. (e.g: 192.168.0.0/16)
         * Service cluster IP range: Optional - assign an IP range in the CIDR format exclusive to the service clusters.
 This range also must not overlap with either the pod CIDR range or your network CIDR. (e.g: 10.96.0.0/12)
         * Static IP Address: &lt;VM IP Address&gt; Optional IP address (e.g: 192.168.10.15) to be specified only if static IP allocation is desired.
 DHCP is used by default.
-        * Static IP subnet prefix: &lt;Network Prefix&gt; Network gateway IP (e.g: 192.168.0.1) required only for static IP allocation.
+        * Static IP subnet prefix: &lt;Network Prefix&gt; Static IP subnet prefix (e.g: 18), required only for static IP allocation.
-        * Static IP gateway: &lt;Gateway IP Address&gt; Static IP subnet prefix (e.g: 18), required only for static IP allocation.
+        * Static IP gateway: &lt;Gateway IP Address&gt; (e.g: 192.168.0.1) required only for static IP allocation.
         * Static IP DNS: &lt;Name servers&gt; Comma separated DNS addresses (e.g: 8.8.8.8, 192.168.0.8), required only for static IP allocation.
         * HTTP Proxy: &lt;endpoint for the http proxy server&gt;, e.g: _http://USERNAME:PASSWORD@PROXYIP:PROXYPORT_.
 An optional setting, required only if a proxy is used for outbound connections.
         * HTTPS Proxy: &lt;endpoint for the https proxy server&gt;, e.g: _http://USERNAME:PASSWORD@PROXYIP:PROXYPORT_.
 An optional setting, required only if a proxy is used for outbound connections.